vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Change of the network parameter `governance.proposal.updateMarket.requiredParticipationLP` will immediately change the required LP vote participation (measured in ELS) a market change proposal requires for all future proposals.
 Proposals that have already been submitted are not affected. (<a name="0028-GOVE-065" href="#0028-GOVE-065">0028-GOVE-065</a>)
 - Change of the network parameter `governance.proposal.updateMarket.requiredMajorityLP` will immediately change the required LP vote majority (measured in ELS) a market change proposal requires for all future proposals.
 Proposals that have already been submitted are not affected. (<a name="0028-GOVE-066" href="#0028-GOVE-066">0028-GOVE-066</a>)
 - A market that's attempting to modify any parameters on a market in `proposed` state (i.e. voting hasn't completed) will be rejected. (<a name="0028-GOVE-069" href="#0028-GOVE-069">0028-GOVE-069</a>)
-- A market change proposal that's to modify any parameters on a market in `pending` state (i.e. voting has sucessfully completed and the market is in the opening auction) will be accepted and if it's the enactment time happens to be before the opening auction ends then the proposed modification is enacted. (<a name="0028-GOVE-070" href="#0028-GOVE-070">0028-GOVE-070</a>)
+- A market change proposal that's to modify any parameters on a market in `pending` state (i.e. voting has successfully completed and the market is in the opening auction) will be accepted and if it's the enactment time happens to be before the opening auction ends then the proposed modification is enacted. (<a name="0028-GOVE-070" href="#0028-GOVE-070">0028-GOVE-070</a>)
-- In particular a market change proposal that's to modify the parent market on a market in `pending` state (i.e. voting has sucessfully completed and the market is in the opening auction) will be accepted and if it's the enactment time happens to be before the opening auction ends then the parent is used (assuming the propsed parent doesn't already have a successor). (<a name="0028-GOVE-071" href="#0028-GOVE-071">0028-GOVE-071</a>)
+- In particular a market change proposal that's to modify the parent market on a market in `pending` state (i.e. voting has successfully completed and the market is in the opening auction) will be accepted and if it's the enactment time happens to be before the opening auction ends then the parent is used (assuming the proposed parent doesn't already have a successor). (<a name="0028-GOVE-071" href="#0028-GOVE-071">0028-GOVE-071</a>)
-- A market change that's to modify any parameters on a market in `pending` state (i.e. voting has sucessfully completed on the market creation and the market is in the opening auction) will run voting rules the same as market creation proposals i.e. LPs don't get a vote. (<a name="0028-GOVE-072" href="#0028-GOVE-072">0028-GOVE-072</a>)
+- A market change that's to modify any parameters on a market in `pending` state (i.e. voting has successfully completed on the market creation and the market is in the opening auction) will run voting rules the same as market creation proposals i.e. LPs don't get a vote. (<a name="0028-GOVE-072" href="#0028-GOVE-072">0028-GOVE-072</a>)